zkrising/Tachi/docs/docs/contributing/index.md

 Contrary to what you might already think, contributing to Tachi actually has remarkably little to do with code.

-The primary Tachi maintainer (hitherto referred to as `zkldi`, because that's their name) deals with the core of the codebase; things like importing scores, adding new features and most of the UI work is handled by them.
+The primary Tachi maintainer (henceforth referred to as `zkldi`, because that's their name) deals with the core of the codebase; things like importing scores, adding new features and most of the UI work is handled by them.